|

 }

-Working with Maps instead of Lists
+Working with Map instead of List

 That’s all you need to do to define the mapping.
 You can now use the map in your domain model to add, retrieve or remove elements from the association.